Moderate-to-large deviation asymptotics for real eigenvalues of the elliptic Ginibre matrices: Main results and discussions

 \begin{rem}[Interpolating properties of the rate functions] A notable feature of the weak asymmetry regime is that it connects naturally with the strong asymmetry regime when the parameters are chosen appropriately.
 This relationship has been studied extensively in the literature (see, e.g. \cite[Section~2.1]{BKLL23} and \cite[Remark 1.4]{BMS25}), and it also holds in our present formulation.
 Specifically, suppose $m/\E\mathcal{N}_{2n} \to y$ as $n \to \infty$.
 By \eqref{eq. mean and variance sH}, \eqref{eq. mean and variance wH}, \eqref{def of xs and xw} and Theorem~\ref{Thm_main}, we have

-Then, assuming $1 \ll \alpha \ll \sqrt{2n}$ as $n\to\infty$, the (renormalised) rate function in \eqref{eq. renormalised rate function} for the weak asymmetry coincide with that for the strong asymmetry in the limit $\alpha \to \infty$.
+Then, assuming $1 \ll \alpha \ll \sqrt{2n}$ as $n\to\infty$, the (renormalised) rate function in \eqref{eq. renormalised rate function} for the weak asymmetry coincides with that for the strong asymmetry in the limit $\alpha \to \infty$.
 Indeed, this is a consequence of the following observation.

 For the strong asymmetry, it follows from straightforward computations using the definition \eqref{eq. def phi sA rate function} that

 For the weak asymmetry, we suppose $1 \ll \alpha \ll \sqrt{2n}$ as $n \to \infty$.
 Then the leading contribution of the integral in \eqref{eq. def Psi wA} comes from small $s\ll 1$.
 Thus, we have